Loading…

 Planning tip

-When to go, June to August.
+Best Time to Visit, June to August.
 Snow covers the approach in spring; autumn can bring early storms.
 Most expeditions start from Askole in late May or June.

 Getting there, 4-6 days on foot from Askole village, accessible by jeep from Skardu (4-5 hours on a rough track).
 Skardu is reached by daily PIA flights from Islamabad (1 hour) or a 2-day road journey via the Karakoram Highway.